 Second, if Oracle asks for progress or completion dates on their non-contractual demands, be polite, and tell them you are working on the certification per the terms of your contract.
 In the meantime, you should be doing all you can to optimize your ULA deployments and minimize any potential non-compliance gaps.
-If you are following the Palisade end of ULA methodology, you will easily hold off Oracle’s audit team as you engage other parts of Oracle during your ULA close-out.
+If you are following the Palisade Compliance end-of-ULA methodology, you will easily hold off Oracle’s audit team as you engage other parts of Oracle during your ULA close-out.

 What to do next

 When your certification date arrives, send a certification letter (not the questionnaire) to Oracle.
 That’s when the fun begins, and you have to defend your certification.
 Oracle may ask for more details or may again demand completion of the questionnaire.
 Remember, your contract here with Oracle is vague and you have plenty of room to maneuver and negotiate.
 Ultimately, however, you are in the driver’s seat and you can control this process.